-1. earned State of Indiana passing scores on reading, writing, and mathematics sections of the Core Academic Skills Assessment (CASA);

-2. completed 12 semester hours of university credit with a cumulative GPA of 2.5 or higher;

-3. submitted three positive letters of recommendation supporting the candidate's admission to teacher education;
+- 1. earned State of Indiana passing scores on reading, writing, and mathematics sections of the Core Academic Skills Assessment (CASA) or qualifying ACT/SAT scoring; - 2. completed 12 semester hours of university credit with a cumulative GPA of 2.5 or higher; - 3. submitted three positive letters of recommendation supporting the candidate's admission to teacher education; and - 5. submitted appropriate application forms.

-4. submitted an expanded criminal background check; and

-5. submitted appropriate application forms.